from £93 /night help Price for guests, Nights approx:

 Welcome pack provided on arrival

 Maid service between lets only.
-Extra help for cleaning etc. during lets is available from Rosemary, the house keeper, but there will be an extra hourly charge - please negotiate with her and pay her directly.
+Extra help for cleaning etc. during lets may be available from Silvana, the house keeper, but there will be an extra hourly charge - please negotiate with her and pay her directly.

 25% deposit is required to confirm your booking and the balance is payable ten weeks before arrival.
 Payment can be made through direct bank transfers or cheques in sterling in the UK, and direct bank transfers in Euro to our bank in Malta.